Welcome from the Admissions Team

 A very warm welcome from the Admissions Team of Dulwich College Beijing!
 We understand that choosing a school for your child is a decision not made lightly and our admissions team is here to help guide you through the application process.
 In this section, you will find everything you need to know about the admissions process, admissions criteria, fees, age placement guide and other useful information.

-Please note that selected forms will open in a separate and secured Dulwich College International website.
+Please note that you need to register first to enquire or apply.
+Selected forms will open in a separate and secured Dulwich College International website.

 Useful DocumentsDownload All